gajus/moa/README.md

 Models are built using `./bin/build.php` CLI script.
 The following parameters are available:

 ```
---path [required] Path to the directory where the models will be constructed.
+--path [required] Path to the directory where the models will be created.
 --database [required] MySQL database name.
 --host MySQL database host.
 --user MySQL database user.